 Aspirin and ibuprofen are two of the most common NSAIDs used in humans, but there are a litany of drugs in this class, including several that are specifically formulated for canine use.
 Some of these include:

 - Meloxicam (Also goes by brand name Metacam)

 Canine physical therapists may be able to provide your dog with some pain relief and improve your dog’s mobility through various stretches, exercises, and stimulation techniques.
 You’ll have to cough up a bit of cash to obtain the services of a qualified canine physical therapist, but the results often justify the cost.

-Chondroitin is another naturally occurring compound that is important in the production and maintenance of cartilage and other joint tissues.
-Chondroitin is actually produced by glucosamine in the body (glucosamine is a precursor to chondroitin).
+Chondroitin is another naturally occurring compound that is important in the production and maintenance of cartilage in your dog’s hip joints, as well as his elbows, shoulders, and spine.

 Chondroitin is often given in conjunction with glucosamine, and some studies have shown that the combined effects of the two supplements exceed those produced by either supplement by itself.
 Like glucosamine, chondroitin is largely considered safe, although its efficacy is similarly unclear.

 Omega-3 fatty acids are important for a variety of biological processes, and they exhibit a pretty significant anti-inflammatory effect, which can help reduce your dog’s pain.
 Omega-3 fatty acids are available as standalone supplements, and you can also provide them via your dog’s diet.
 Many fish-derived oils are rich in omega-3s, as are some other dietary supplements, such as flaxseed-based products.